 In the Schlosspark, west of the carp pond, the neoclassical Mausoleum (1810) was conceived as the final resting place of Queen Luise but...

-Returning from a trip to Italy, Friedrich Wilhelm III (r 1797-1848) commissioned Schinkel to design a summer refuge modelled on a villa...
+Returning from a trip to Italy, Friedrich Wilhelm III (r 1797–1848) commissioned Karl Friedrich Schinkel to design this petite summer...

 Berliner Residenz Konzerte